nbeaver/bash-examples/readme.rst

 run it with another function and ``"$@"``, and finally display the output as commented text.

+Comments are shown as well,
+but are indented by a tab.

 See `<examples-generator.sh>`_ for how this is accomplished.

 ----------